 Learn more about freeze-dried foods.
 Check out the Ready Squirrel article, “What is freeze-dried survival food?”

 List of Hard Grains

-Hard grains, the foods used to support entire civilizations since the dawn of time.
+Hard grains are the foods used to support entire civilizations since the dawn of time.

 Once repackaged, dry foods can be stored in a cool, dry location and do not need rotation for decades.

 My favorite foods from this list are: white-polished-long-grain rice, hard white wheat, and rolled oats.
-Repackage these staple foods into Mylar bags, food-grade buckets and treat them with oxygen absorbers for a 30-year shelf-life.
+Repackage these staple foods into Mylar bags and food-grade buckets and treat them with oxygen absorbers for a 30-year shelf-life.